sovereign-guides/sovbot/README.md

 ## Current features:

-- [Member verification](./src/listeners/rulesScreeningVerification.ts): Handles server onboarding, and the question prompts too.
+- [Member verification](src/listeners/rulesScreeningVerification.ts): Handles server onboarding, and the question prompts too.

+- [Post on Patch](src/listeners/postOnPatch.ts): Automatically creates a Forum Post whenever a new patch is announced.

 ---